hemampandey/lecture-memory/README.md

 ### 2. GPU Acceleration on Apple Silicon
 Local transcription was originally too slow.
 I refactored the pipeline to use PyTorch's `mps` device, enabling hardware acceleration on my Mac's M-series chip, reducing transcription time by ~70%.

-### 3. API Cost Optimization
-By default, LLMs are used for everything.
-To make this project accessible, I implemented a `--no-llm-topics` mode for ingestion and integrated **GitHub Models** to provide a free tier for the RAG component.

 ---